FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 We can now access whatever we type in `textarea` in `userData`.
 You can [read more about it here](https://vuejs.org/v2/guide/forms.html).

 Add this component to `App.vue`.
 It does not make sense to show this component when the user is not logged in, however.
 To hide it, add `v-if="email"` to this component.
 It will check to see if `email` is present or not.
-Therefore this component will hide itself if the user is logged out.
+Therefore, this component will hide itself if the user is logged out.

 ```vue
 <Update v-if="email" />